aravindprasad90/Classic-Cookie-Challenge/README.md

 Pros of Solution:
 ----
 1) Optimized usage of space (No new Data structure used.
-Input Matrix is itslef modified).
+Input Matrix is itself modified).

 Cons of Solution:
 ---